 DSA SF may adopt a formal policy that defines sexual harassment and inappropriate discrimination for purposes of this section and/or prescribes procedures for resolving allegations of sexual harassment or inappropriate discrimination.

-The Officers of DSA SF along with representatives of branches shall compose the Steering Committee.
+The Officers of DSA SF shall compose the Steering Committee.

 Upon election of a new Steering Committee, the current Steering Committee will stay on in an Emeritus form for one month in order to facilitate the transfer of leadership.
 They will assist the new Steering Committee in any business which requires continuity, and provide feedback on their established Plan of Work.
 This will include: